Case Closed: The Fourteenth Target: Plot

-Sometime later, after the end credits, Eva reveals the real reason she left Richard.
-After her hostage incident, she made dinner for Richard as thanks.
-He instead insulted the food, enraging Eva and ultimately causing the separation due to him being ungrateful.
-Conan and Rachel both agree that Eva’s cooking isn’t the best as the film officially ends.
+Rachel has recurring nightmares about her mother Eva being shot, which connects to a past incident where Eva was accidentally wounded during a police standoff involving Richard and a criminal named J.T.
+Morono.
+While Rachel struggles with the truth, Richard and Conan become involved in a string of attacks linked to playing cards left at crime scenes.

+The case intensifies when friends and acquaintances of Richard—including golfer Henry Tish, sommelier Kevin Simms, and businessman Christopher Aston—are targeted.
+At the AquaCrystal complex, several murders occur, each tied to the spade suit.
+Suspicion initially falls on Morono, but Conan deduces the real killer is Kevin Simms, who faked being a victim.

+Kevin’s motive stems from losing his sense of taste after an accident caused by Nina Oliver and his resentment toward others in his circle.
+Using bombs and staged traps, he attempts to eliminate his targets and escape, but his plan collapses.
+Richard subdues him, ensuring he faces justice.

+In the aftermath, Rachel reconciles with Richard, realizing his actions years earlier were to protect her mother.
+A final scene reveals Eva left Richard not over the hostage incident, but because of his harsh criticism of her cooking.

 Playing card symbols

 During the course of the film multiple characters are represented by a certain number from a standard deck of cards.
 The playing cards are all spades, which represents death.
 The victim's name, clue left behind, and the connection with the number are all displayed below in the chart.
 Since the English adaptation has changed names of the characters, the corresponding relationships between the character and the numbers were changed accordingly.

 Inspiration

 The plot of the film is a combination of two Agatha Christie mystery novels.
 The A.B.C.
 Murders is an Hercule Poirot mystery where the murderer seems to be picking victims based on the alphabet, just as people are being targeted in this film based on numbers in their names.
 It contains the same revelations that the murderer is only establishing a pattern to confuse detectives, and is willing to kill victims unrelated to his true motives in order to maintain the ruse.
 The other novel is And Then There Were None, where various people are invited to a secluded island and killed one by one, with the murderer actually being one of the party.
 In a nod and possible clue to viewers, Conan mentions a type of wine that Poirot drank in Death on the Nile.